GStreamer/gstreamer/markdown/tutorials/basic/streaming.md

 ## Introduction

-When streaming, media chunks are decoded and queued for presentation as soon as they arrive form the network.
+When streaming, media chunks are decoded and queued for presentation as soon as they arrive from the network.
 This means that if a chunk is delayed (which is not an uncommon situation at all on the Internet) the presentation queue might run dry and media playback could stall.